EU mergers and takeovers (Aug 25)

 APPROVALS AND WITHDRAWALS

--- Investment bank Goldman Sachs and private equity firm Altor Fund to jointly acquire marine electronics maker Navico and marine maps provider C-Map (approved Aug.
-25)
+-- Buyout group CVC to acquire Swedish cigarette pack maker AR Packaging (approved Aug.
+26)

--- German forklift truck and robotics maker Kion to acquire U.S. peer Dematic (approved Aug.
-25)
+-- German energy companies Alpiq AG and Getec Energie AG to set up a joint venture (approved Aug.
+26)

--- U.S. healthcare services provider McKesson Corp and asset manager Blackstone to set up a joint venture (approved Aug.
-25)
+-- Buyout firm Carlyle to acquire a 50-percent stake in Portuguese plastics packaging company Logoplaste (approved Aug.
+26)

 NEW LISTINGS